The Case of the Competing Reinforcers

 She approached the enclosure and entered.
 At approximately 12:48pm she asked the porcupine to go into the crate.
 Petunia Porcupine stayed in the corner of the enclosure, with her quills facing the trainer.

 Petunia Porcupine stomped in the back of the crate refusing to exit.
 Trainer Suzy persisted and coaxed.
 She tried targeting in the crate to gain some behavioral momentum.
-She moved the crate to a shady area to see if the difference in light was playing into the situation.
+After that, she moved the crate to a shady area to see if the difference in light was playing into the situation.
 She attempted to lure, and bait, and eventually, beg.

 To no avail.
 Petunia Porcupine who spent 15 minutes refusing to get into her crate, now refused to get out.